adobe/adobe-sensei-ai-functions/lesson4.md

    ![](images/asset_created_composition_handler.png)

-   > The package name and action name are the parts of the URL following your designated namespace.
-So for instance, based on the URL.
-So based on the pre-defined URL's, your namespace/package name is: `sensei-lab-X/acp-events`.
-To view the actions in that package specifically, you could use the command: `actions get /sensei-lab-X/acp-events/`.
+   > You can also list actions specific to a namespace/package and use a command like: `actions get /sensei-lab-x/acp-events/` with your assigned namespace/lab number.

-5. Click on the **HANDLER** action in it and take a look at the code definition briefly to see more details on how this handler works.
+5. Click on the **HANDLER** action within the `asset_created_composition_handler` and take a look at the code definition briefly to see more details on how this handler works.

    An example of the log output from an invocation of this handler is shown below for reference: